reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

   - Generated action creators like `fetchPosts` dispatch those actions based on the `Promise` you return
   - You can listen for these action types in `createSlice` using the `extraReducers` field, and update the state in reducers based on those actions.
   - Action creators can be used to automatically fill in the keys of the `extraReducers` object so the slice knows what actions to listen for.
+  - Thunks can return promises.
+For `createAsyncThunk` specifically, you can `await dispatch(someThunk()).unwrap()` to handle the request success or failure at the component level.

 :::

 ## What's Next?

-We've got one more set of topics to cover for this tutorial.
+We've got one more set of topics to cover the core Redux Toolkit APIs and usage patterns.
 In [Part 6: Performance and Normalizing Data](./part-6-performance-normalization.md), we'll look at how Redux usage affects React performance, and some ways we can optimize our application for improved performance.